Consider the following scenarios:

 Step 3.
 Create an Order

-Now that we have defined our ad inventory, it’s time to feed in the client’s order.
-The advertiser will specify where he wants to place the ad, what kind of demographics he wants to target, what’s the price he is willing to pay and how long will the campaign run on our site.
+Now that we have defined our ad inventory, it’s time to create the client’s order (or campaign).
+The client /advertiser will specify where he wants to place the ad, what kind of demographics he wants to target, what’s the price he is willing to pay and how long will the campaign run on the website.

 Step 4.
 Upload the Ad Creative